Top 5 Design Principles of Display Advertising

-Typography is another design element that can draw your attention to critical information, like the speech bubbles in a comic book, for instance.
-Many prominent designers suggest that the most important thing to consider in a design is typography.
-However, great visuals you come up with; if your audience couldn’t understand your message, they won’t click on your ad.
+Typography is another design element that can draw your attention to critical information, like the speech bubbles in a comic book.
+Many prominent designers suggest that typography is the most important thing to consider in a design.
+However, great visuals you come up with; if your audience can’t understand your message, they won’t click on your ad.

 The typeface is also influential.
 There are plenty of fonts that you can incorporate, but that doesn’t mean you should use a bunch of vague fonts in your display ads.